sbjones1776-cpu/reimagined-engine/README.md

-# Base44 App
+# Math Adventure

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+This app is built with Vite + React and uses Firebase Authentication and Firestore as its backend.

 ## Running the app